Mark Pritchard (politician): 2nd Parliament (2010–2015)

 Pritchard supported the motion calling for a "real terms cut" in the EU's multi-annual budget in October 2012.
 He was joined by fellow Eurosceptic MP, Mark Reckless, to draft the so-called 'Reckless-Pritchard amendment' which saw David Cameron's government defeated over the issue.
 Pritchard said that the vote would "strengthen David Cameron's hand in Brussels".

 In November 2013, Pritchard was subject to a series of articles in The Daily Telegraph regarding revelations from undercover investigations that he had offered to use his political contacts to set up business deals with foreign officials and ministers in return for being paid hundreds of thousands of pounds.
 Following the revelations Pritchard referred himself to the Standards Commissioner, Kathryn Hudson, who subsequently announced that she would not investigate Pritchard, because there was "insufficient evidence", although the Daily Telegraph protested that the Commissioner failed to contact the newspaper for its evidence.
 Pritchard maintained that he had not broken the Code of Conduct and that his business contacts were unconnected to his parliamentary work.

 In December 2014, he was arrested and later bailed over an allegation of rape.
 On 6 January 2015, the police inquiry was dropped on the basis that there was insufficient evidence for a case to proceed.
 Pritchard urged a review of the law on anonymity for people accused of rape, saying that it was unfair that he was publicly identified whilst his accuser remained anonymous.

 3rd Parliament (2015–2017)

 At the 2015 general election, Pritchard was again re-elected with an increased vote share of 49.7% and an increased majority of 10,743.

-Although a eurosceptic, Pritchard supported the official position of his party and campaigned for the United Kingdom to remain in the European Union at the 2016 Brexit referendum.
+Although a eurosceptic, Pritchard supported the position of the leader of his party and campaigned for the United Kingdom to remain in the European Union at the 2016 Brexit referendum.
 He set out a number of security and foreign policy concerns in an article in The Sunday Times.

 In January 2017, it was reported that an inquiry had been launched into all-party parliamentary groups amid concerns they were being used to bypass lobbying rules.
 Pritchard was singled out in reports as the parliamentarian who sits on the most APPGs, with membership of 41 separate groups.